isan26/reqmate/README.md

 ## Parser

-The parser is a promise that will process the "raw" request accordingly.

-ReqMate comes with default parsers that are gonna get called depending on the Content-Type header value.
-So usually we won't have the need to override it, but if needed, the parser can be replaced by setting it using the setParser step of the builder.
+The parser is a promise that processes the raw request response.
+By default, ReqMate utilizes parsers based on the `Content-Type` header value.
+Most use cases won't require an override.
+However, if needed, a custom parser can replace the default by using the `setParser` step of the builder.
+Here's an example using a custom parser:

-The following code snippet shows how to use a custom parser, note that the parser can be a promise, in fact the default parsers are promises.

 ```typescript
     const isPostSuccess : Boolean = await reqmate